 During the course of her initial chemotherapy at Duke, Mackenzie’s mother Ebony took leave from her job to care for her child.
 This cut the family’s income significantly and they struggled to determine how to pay for the flights needed to travel to Chicago, not to mention the cost of the one-month stay required for the surgery.
 Ebony contacted CFOH and within eight days we had made flight arrangements for the family to travel.

-Mackenzie celebrated her fifth birthday on July 31, 2015.
-She is now cancer-free and, like many other kids her age, attends kindergarten, plays tennis, and takes dance lessons.
+Mackenzie will celebrate her ninth birthday on July 31th!
+She is now cancer-free and, like many other kids her age, attends school, plays tennis, and takes dance lessons.